MuaazZakria/MetaSchool-Bot/README.md

    "Build and deploy a Lending app on Core using Solidity" - This course will further enhance your Solidity skills by building a lending app.

-2. Query: Can you help me learn about Etheruem?
+3. **Query**: Can you help me learn about Etheruem?

-   Response: Yes, I can certainly help you learn about Ethereum.
+   **Response**: Yes, I can certainly help you learn about Ethereum.
 Here are the top 3 most relevant courses for you:

    "Into the World of Ethereum" - This course provides an overview of Ethereum, its safety features, and why it's popular.
    "What Are We Building Today?" - This course dives deep into the Ethereum Blockchain, explaining its importance and how it works.